xxvazquez/Advent_of_Code/README.md

 #### [Instructions](https://github.com/xxvazquez/Advent_of_Code/blob/main/instructions/01.12.diff)

 In part I, I define another function to count the larger and smaller values in a dataframe column.
-The arguments required are dataframe name and column name.
-It returns a print of the smaller and larger values.
+The parameters required are 'dataframe name' and 'column name'.
+It returns the smaller and larger values.

 - own function 'count_trype()'
 - [.values](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.values.html)